GetShortstack/docs/docs/README.md

 **Step 1 of 7**

-A huge benefit of Shortstack is that the concept of deploying has been abstracted.
+A huge benefit of Brev is that the concept of deploying has been abstracted.
 Simply create an endpoint, and by default, it's available.

 From the webapp: click "+" to create an endpoint.
 Give it a name, and click save!
 From the CLI: type `stack add endpoint <your EP name>`